 Responses will be tracked demographically and geographically by zip code to ensure that target audiences are being contacted.
 If certain areas are found to be underserved, MRMPO will target these areas for increased outreach to provide those citizens with opportunity to participate.
 In addition, periodic surveys will provide a mechanism for measuring the effectiveness of the public involvement process.

 Appendices

-Appendix A: Glossary, Acronyms and Some Common Transportation Terms

-AQCD Air Quality Conformity Determination: Finding based on analysis showing that plans, programs and projects comply with Clean Air Act standards.
-The MRMPO area is regulated for carbon monoxide (Medford) and particulates.
+Appendix A: Glossary, Acronyms and Some Common Transportation Terms programs and projects comply with Clean Air Act standards.
+The RVMPO area is regulated for carbon monoxide (Medford) and particulates.